CloudMFEC/serverless-actions/README.md

 ```

 ## Step 2
-Deploy this code to cloud provider (this configuration inf `serverless.yml` for aws).
+Deploy this code to cloud provider (this configuration in `serverless.yml` for aws).
-Use `serverless deploy` or short key `sls deploy` in root directory.
+By use `serverless deploy` or short key `sls deploy` in root directory.
 ```
 - serverless deploy
 ```